billybobc1210/VigenereCracker/README.md

 The strategy for cracking the Vigenere cipher is to:
 1) determine the most likely length of the key
-2) once the key length, k,  is known we can break the cipher text into k-length substrings where each character at position p in the substring was encrypted using the same alphabet, allowing us to use character frequency analysis on the substring.
+2) once the key length, k,  is known, we can break the cipher text into k-length substrings where each character at position p in the substring was encrypted using the same alphabet.
+We can then build k substrings using characters all from the same enciphering alphabet and use frequency analysis to work backwards to finding the key.

 ### Determining the length of the key.